MoskowitzRocket/Dice-Roller-ENSC252/README.md

 ## 🔧 Project Overview

-This project simulates a digital dice roller on an FPGA, allowing the user to:
+This project simulates a digital dice roller on an FPGA, implemented on the **Cyclone V DE10 board**, allowing the user to:
 - Choose between 1, 2, or 3 dice
 - Select from standard RPG dice (D4, D6, D8, D10, D12, D20)
 - Roll dice using a pushbutton input
 - Stop the dice mid-roll (soft reset)
 - Reset all dice to a value of 1 (hard reset)

-All controls are implemented using physical **switches and keys** on the FPGA development board (DE1-SOC).
+All controls are implemented using physical **switches and keys** on the FPGA development board.

 ---